 1 - Roasted Beet Salad

-Beets offer a unique blend of earthy and sweet flavors that complement butternut squash risotto perfectly.
-We love adding a simple dressing of olive oil, balsamic vinegar, and a touch of honey to bring out the natural sweetness.
+Beets offer a unique blend of earthy and sweet flavors that complement butternut squash risotto perfectly (Beta vulgaris, a root vegetable with earthy, slightly sweet notes).

-This side dish is easy to prepare—just roast the beets in the oven until they’re tender.
-Sprinkle with goat cheese and walnuts for added texture.
+This side dish is easy to prepare-just roast the beets in the oven until they're tender; see more roasted vegetable side ideas.

 2 - Garlic Parmesan Dinner Rolls

 We love them warm from the oven, soft inside and slightly crisp on the outside.
-A true party for the taste buds.
+A true party for the palate.

 3 - Sautéed Kale with Lemon